graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 # Serialization Format

 Similar to the GraphQL specification this specification does not require a specific serialization format.

-For consistency and ease of notation, examples of the response are given in JSON throughout the spec.
+Note: For consistency and ease of notation, examples of the response are given in JSON throughout the spec.

 # Request